Lamivudine in Treating Patients with p53 Mutant Stage IV Colorectal Cancer

 - Creatinine clearance (calculated per Cockcroft-Gault equation) >= 60 mL/min for participants with creatinine levels not within institutional normal

-- Women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately; men treated or enrolled on this protocol must also agree to use adequate contraception prior to the study, for the duration of study participation, and 4 months after completion of lamivudine administration
+- The effects of lamivudine on the developing human fetus are known to be teratogenic; for this reason, women of child-bearing potential and men must agree to use adequate contraception (hormonal or barrier method of birth control; abstinence) prior to study entry and for the duration of study participation; should a woman become pregnant or suspect she is pregnant while she or her partner is participating in this study, she should inform her treating physician immediately; men treated or enrolled on this protocol must also agree to use adequate contraception prior to the study, for the duration of study participation, and 4 months after completion of lamivudine administration

 - Ability to understand and the willingness to sign a written informed consent document

 - Participants who have had chemotherapy or radiotherapy within 3 weeks (6 weeks for nitrosourea or mitomycin C) prior to entering the study or those who have not recovered from adverse events due to agents administered more than 3 weeks earlier; radiotherapy maybe administered within 3 weeks of study entry at the discretion of the investigator and treating physician

 - Participants who are receiving any other investigational agents